m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

     - Comment Lines are ignored but shown in Editor as comments.
     - Format
         - "`//<comment>`"
-    - Note: The "`;`" comments are not officially supported although some unofficial tools use them as comments which is not shown in Editor.
-Actually they are fortunately ignored in MOST CASES, by not being detected as the other line types or being detected as option lines with an unknown parameter name.
+    - Note: The "`;`" comments are not officially supported although some unofficial tools use them as comments which are not shown in Editor.
+Actually, they are fortunately ignored in MOST CASES, by not being detected as the other line types or being detected as option lines with an unknown parameter name.

 ## Header

-The lines before the first bar line is described as the header of a KSH chart file.
+The lines before the first bar line are described as the header of a KSH chart file.
 The header can have only option lines (or comment lines).

 The list of header options is as follows:
 - "`title`" (default:"")